Villa Puri Nirwana

-- The stretch of beach between Sanur and Ketewel is well known as a surfer’s heaven, especially in East Coast Season (November through May), when the winds turn offshore on this side of the island.
-Good breaks can be found in front of the Grand Bali and Sanur Beach Hotels, while other surf spots include Keramas (Komune Beach Club), Ketewel and Cucukan.
+- The stretch of beach between Sanur and Ketewel is well known as a surfer’s heaven (especially from November to May, when the winds turn offshore on this side of the island), but beginners should beware of strong, swirling currents.
+Good breaks can be found at Keramas, Ketewel and Cucukan.

 - Bali Safari & Marine Park offers a fun family day out.
 Home to hundreds of amazing animals representing more than 50 species, it presents a tram ride through the animal enclosures, a marine aquarium, a theatre, animal educational and entertainment shows, as well as the Fun Zone where visitors can get wet and wild in the Waterpark or embark on a Jungle Cruise.

 - Fashionistas and shop-a-holics should drive over to the west coast where you’ll find Bali’s most cosmopolitan enclave, Seminyak.
-Here, indulge in globally inspired gourmet restaurants, stylish boutiques and hipper-than-thou bars – including the much hyped Ku Dé Ta, on Seminyak beachfront.
+Here, indulge in globally inspired gourmet restaurants, stylish boutiques and hip bars including Ku Dé Ta, on Seminyak beachfront.